gbrlfaria/rune-breaker/README.md

 Still, another question remains.
 How to identify these circles then?
 There are *several* ways to solve this problem.
 One of the first alternatives that may come to mind is the [Circle Hough Transform](https://en.wikipedia.org/wiki/Circle_Hough_Transform).
 Unfortunately, this method is known to be unstable when applied to noisy images.
 Preliminary tests confirmed that this method produces unreliable results for our input images.
 Because of this, I decided to use morphological analysis instead.

 ##### Algorithm
-Our goal is to determine which contours correspond to the surrounding circles and then calculate the position of the arrow, which sits in the middle of these circles.
+Our goal is to determine which contours correspond to the surrounding circles and then calculate the position of the arrows, which sit in the middle of the circumferences.
 To do this, we can use the following algorithm.

 1. First, the program removes all contours whose area is too small or too large compared to a real surrounding circle.